MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

     :::image type="content" source="media/hosted-machine-groups/edit-hosted-machine-group.png" alt-text="Screenshot of the Edit details of a hosted machine group.":::

-# Hosted machine group scaling & load balancing example
+### Hosted machine group scaling & load balancing example

-In this example, the customer has 10 Hosted RPA capacity assigned to the environment and have configured three hosted machine group with the following configuration:
+In this example, the customer has 10 Hosted RPA capacity assigned to the environment and have configured three hosted machine groups with the following configuration:

 | Hosted machine group name | Max Bots | Committed Bots |
 | ----------| -------| -------|